jaim1n/jaim1n.github.io/README.md

 ## TODO
-- ### Icons
+- ### Favicon
-Create icons for `index.html` and additional pages added in the future.
+Create a favicon for homepage and additional pages added in the future.

 - ### Resume
-Create a clean and interactive interface utilizing skills learned in CS50 Web to showcase current and future projects and accomplishments.
+Create a clean, interactive interface utilizing skills learned in CS50 Web to showcase current and future projects and accomplishments.

 Upload certificates to `/assets/certificates/`.